-If you're attending Mickey's Halloween Party at the Disneyland Resort this year, then this is information you must be familiar with!
-Costumes are one of the most popular aspects of the Party since adults otherwise never get to wear them inside the parks, but there are guidelines you must follow.
+If you're attending the Oogie Boogie Bash at the Disneyland Resort this year, then this is information you must be familiar with!
+Costumes are one of the most popular aspects since adults otherwise never get to wear them inside the parks, but there are guidelines you must follow.
 On top of all that, there are other things you need to consider before you plan out your costume so you don't get held up at security or stopped by a CM.
 In the end it's still super fun as long as you abide by the rules!

 - All Guests may dress as their favorite character, but may not pose for pictures or sign autographs for other Guests.